Mato Grosso do Sul: Infrastructure

 In 2022, Mato Grosso do Sul had, between municipal, Mato Grosso do Sul state and federal highways, 45,176.8 km of municipal highways, 15,084.0 km of Mato Grosso do Sul state highways and 3,197.6 km of federal highways.
 In 2022 there were about 8,000 km of paved roads (between state and federal highways).
 In BR-163 there were about 120 km of duplicated highways in 2022, with future planning to have a total of 847 km of duplications, crossing the entire state.
 Other important highways in the state are BR-262, BR-060 and BR-267.
 As it is a state that only became more populated in the 1970s, its transport network is in a clear process of evolution, and it continues to be a low-density road network.

-The state also has two railway lines: the Estrada de Ferro Noroeste do Brasil, which connects the center-west of the state of São Paulo with the city of Corumbá, in Mato Grosso do Sul, on the of the Paraguay River, with 1,330 kilometers in length; and Ferrovia Norte Brasil, which has connected the city of Santa Fé do Sul with Rondonópolis since 1989, being one of the main corridors for the flow of grain in the region, with 755 kilometers connect the northwest of São Paulo with the south of Mato Grosso.
+The state also has two railway lines: the Estrada de Ferro Noroeste do Brasil, which connects the center-west of the state of São Paulo with the city of Corumbá, in Mato Grosso do Sul, on the Paraguay River, with 1,330 kilometers in length; and Ferrovia Norte Brasil, which has connected the city of Santa Fé do Sul with Rondonópolis since 1989, being one of the main corridors for the flow of grain in the region, with 755 kilometers connect the northwest of São Paulo with the south of Mato Grosso.

 River navigation, once again important, is losing its pre-eminence.
 Two fluvial axes make up the state, both belonging to the Río de la Plata basin.
 The Paraguay River integrates the state with the neighboring countries Paraguay and Argentina, and with Mato Grosso through the port of Cáceres.
 The main products transported by the river are: iron and manganese ores, cement, wood, petroleum derivatives and cattle.
 In 1999, this waterway began transporting sugar, departing from Porto Murtinho.
 The main ports are Corumbá (Corumbá, Ladário and Porto Esperança) and Porto Murtinho.
 Finally, the Paraná-Tieté Waterway runs through the Paraná River.